 For MNIST, the attacker engages in the training process from the 10th round and quits after the 40th round.
 Also, GAN training is employed for data supplementation, comprising 2 local epochs, a fixed learning rate of 0.001, and Adam Optimizer with parameters (0.5, 0.999).
 Subsequently, backdoor training and optimization are performed over 2 local epochs, considering future rounds $j$ as 10, with a fixed learning rate of 0.1 and SGD optimizer.

-To poison the dataset for obtaining $D_p$, only two types of backdoor trigger injections are utilized, as the information contained in the MNIST dataset is insufficient to identify characteristic features for feature-based backdoor attacks.
-The performance of BadSFL is evaluated based on the backdoor task accuracy in each communication round, comparing to two baseline attacks: (1) Label flipping.
-All samples labeled as ``5" in $D_c$ are relabeled as ``2"; (2) Pattern trigger.
-A small triangle pattern is added to the right bottom of the image, and the labels of all modified samples are changed to ``2".
+To obtain $D_p$, only two types of backdoor trigger injections are used, as MNIST lacks sufficient features for feature-based backdoor attacks.
+The performance of \name is evaluated based on the BTA in each communication round, compared to two baselines: (1) Label flipping.
+All samples labeled as `5' in $D_c$ are relabeled as `2'; (2) Pattern trigger.
+A small triangle pattern is added to the right bottom of the image, and the labels of all modified samples are changed to `2'.

-\textbf{Evaluation metric.} We adopt two established metrics commonly utilized in FL scenarios.
-The first metric is Primary Task Accuracy (PTA), which reflects the accuracy of the primary classification task on clean samples.
-The second metric is backdoor task accuracy (BTA), which benchmarks the success rate of attack by measuring the classification accuracy of the poisoned model on poisoned samples.
+\textbf{Evaluation metric.} We adopt two metrics commonly utilized in FL.
+(1) Primary Task Accuracy (PTA), which reflects the classification accuracy on clean samples.
+(2) Backdoor Task Accuracy (BTA), which is the attack success rate, measured by the poisoned model’s accuracy on poisoned samples.